 Cross disability accessible electronic voting prototype

 The Trace Center developed a series of voting prototypes starting in 1999.
-The prototypes were highlighted in demonstrations both on Capitol Hill and the White House as well as in Steve Balmer’s keynote speech at FOSE where it was demonstrated.
+The prototypes were highlighted in demonstrations both on Capitol Hill and the White House as well as in Steve Ballmer’s keynote speech at FOSE where it was demonstrated.
 Features from the prototypes have been commercially transferred to Elections Systems and Software (ES&S) voting systems and other voting systems.

 First cross disability accessible web kiosk